 To apply for this visa the employee should work in Australia to fill the nominated position.
 This would involve providing evidence that they:

 The application process for the Subclass 494 visa is very similar to those for a Subclass 482 Temporary Skills Shortage visa.
-This consists of 3 main parts:

 To apply for approval as a Standard Business Sponsor, the business would need to provide evidence that it is actively and lawfully operating, and has the financial ability to meet its sponsorship obligations.
 Overseas businesses cannot sponsor 494 visas.